mBART: Multidimensional Monotone BART: A Monotone Sum-of-Trees Model

 where each $T_j$ is a binary regression tree with a set $M_j$ of associated terminal node constants $\mu_{ij}$, and $g(x; T_j,M_j)$ is the function which assigns $\mu_{ij} \in M_j$ to $x$ according to the sequence of decision rules in $T_j$.
 These decision rules are binary partitions of the predictor space of the form $\{x \le a\}$ vs $\{x > a\}$ where the splitting value $a$ is in the range of $x$.
 (A clarifying example of how $g$ works appears in Figure \ref{fig1} below and is described later in this section).
 When $m = 1$, (\ref{sstmodel}) reduces to the single tree model used by Chipman et al. (1998) for Bayesian CART.

 Under (\ref{sstmodel}), $E(Y \C x)$ is the sum, over trees $T_1,\ldots, T_m$, of all the terminal node $\mu_{ij}$'s assigned to $x$ by the $g(x; T_j,M_j)$'s.
-As the $\mu_{ij}$ can take any values it is easy to see that the sum-of-trees model (\ref{sstmodel}) is a very flexible representation capable of representing a wide class of functions from $R^n$ to $R$, especially when the number of trees $m$ is large.
-Composed of many simple functions from $R^p$ to $R$, namely the $g(x; T_j,M_j)$, the sum-of-trees representation is much more manageable than a representation with more complicated basis elements such as multidimensional wavelets or multidimensional splines.
-And because each tree function $g$ is invariant to monotone transformations of $x$ (aside from the splitting value), standardization choices are not needed for the predictors.
+As the $\mu_{ij}$ can take any values it is easy to see that the sum-of-trees model (\ref{sstmodel}) is a flexible representation capable of representing a wide class of functions from $R^n$ to $R$, especially when the number of trees $m$ is large.
+Composed of simple functions from $R^p$ to $R$, namely the $g(x; T_j,M_j)$, { the multivariate step function nature of each tree component greatly facilitates the simple additive imposition of monotone constraints in multiple selected dimensions as described below.
+In this way, the sum-of-trees representation is much more manageable than a {multivariate} monotone representation with more complicated basis elements such as multidimensional wavelets or splines, which are often successfully used to more efficiently estimate smooth regression surfaces in low dimensions.
+Lastly, because each tree function $g$ is invariant to monotone transformations of $x$ {(with their splitting values)}, predictor standardization choices are not needed for mBART applications. }

-Key to the construction of monotone BART are the conditions under which the underlying sum-of-trees function $\sum_{j=1}^m g(x; T_j,M_j)$ will satisfy the following precise definition of a multivariate monotone function.
+Key to the construction of mBART are the conditions under which the underlying sum-of-trees function $\sum_{j=1}^m g(x; T_j,M_j)$ will satisfy the following precise definition of a multivariate monotone function.

-{\bf Definition:} For a subset $S$ of the coordinates of $x \in R^n$, a function $f: R^n \rightarrow R$ is said to be {\em monotone in $S$} if for each $x_i \in S$ and all values of $x$, $f$ satisfies
+{\em Definition:} For a subset $S$ of the coordinates of $x \in R^n$, a function $f: R^n \rightarrow R$ is said to be {\it monotone in} $S$ if for each $x_i \in S$ and all values of $x$, $f$ satisfies

 for all $\delta >0$ ($f$ is nondecreasing), or for all $\delta < 0$ ($f$ is nonincreasing).

 Clearly, a sum-of-trees function will be monotone in $S$ whenever each of the component trees is monotone in $S$.
 Thus it suffices to focus on the conditions for a single tree function $g(x; T, M)$ to be monotone in $S$.
 As we'll see, this will only entail providing constraints on the set of terminal node constants $M$; constraints determined by the tree $T$.